-The COVID-19 situation in France is constantly evolving and the jury is still out on when the country will open its international borders to non-essential travelers, especially tourists.
-As the number of new cases has begun to stabilize, the country has etched out a plan of recovery that will allow non-essential travelers to enter the country only after August.
+The COVID-19 situation in France is constantly evolving and the jury has decided to open its international borders to non-essential travelers, especially tourists from selected countries.
+As the number of new cases has begun to stabilize, the country has etched out a plan of recovery that has allowed non-essential travelers to enter the country.

 There will be a compulsory 14 day quarantine period except for EU visitors.

 Are there travel restrictions to France for international travellers?
 Currently the country has allowed nationals of European Union countries, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Spain, the Vatican, Australia, Canada, Japan, Algeria, Georgia, Morocco, New Zealand, South Korea, Thailand, Uruguay and United Kingdom to enter.
 Nationals of EU nations can avoid the 14 day quarantine period.